-The 15Five check-in not only allows you to prioritize your focus for the work week and stay on top of your goals, but it is the cornerstone of the feedback loop in 15Five.
-Use your check-in as a weekly work journal, and keep up with it throughout the week.
-Updating as you go will help combat recency bias, make your check-ins more thorough, and save you time come the due day.
-Let's break down the 15Five check-in to understand how each piece is designed to make communication and feedback easy, meaningful, and streamlined between you and your manager.
+The Check-in allows you to prioritize your focus for the work week, stay on top of your goals, and is the cornerstone of the feedback loop in 15Five.
+Use your Check-in as a weekly work journal, and keep up with it throughout the week.
+Updating as you go will help combat recency bias, make your Check-ins more thorough, and save you time come due day.
+Let's break down the Check-in to understand how each piece is designed to make communication and feedback easy, meaningful, and streamlined between you and your manager.

 Priorities and objectives

-Writing priorities and managing objectives within your check-in allows you to identify and track progress on your work goals, as well as share your progress with your manager on a regular basis.
-At the beginning of each reporting period you're encouraged to set three priorities.
-When your manager reviews your 15Five, they'll be able to see which tasks you prioritized that week and whether or not you completed them.
+Writing priorities and managing objectives within your Check-in allows you to identify and track progress on your work goals, as well as share your progress with your manager on a regular basis.
+At the beginning of each Check-in period, you're encouraged to set approximately three priorities.
+When your manager reviews your Check-in, they'll be able to see which tasks you prioritized that week and whether or not you completed them.
 When updating your objective statuses throughout the week, we recommend leaving comments for your manager about the evolution of your goals.
 Give them some insight into what's working and what's not.

-You'll be asked to answer questions on your check-in.
-These questions can be company-wide questions that your company admins or leaders create, questions that your manager asks you, or questions that are asked to a group (link to groups) you are a member of.
+You'll be asked to answer questions on your Check-in.
+These questions can be company-wide questions that your account administrators create, questions that your manager asks to only you, or questions that are asked to a group you are a member of.
 Your manager will read and respond to your answers.
 The answers will also be available to anyone who can view your Check-in, unless you make them private.

-The question section of your check-in is where you have the chance to really open up to and share with your reviewer: what's going well?
+The question section of your Check-in is where you have the chance to really open up to and share with your manager: What's going well?
 What challenges are you facing?
 It's important to celebrate and acknowledge positive progress toward your work goals.
-And it's equally as important to seek help when you're experiencing challenges or roadblocks, because seeking help leads to both stronger work performance and a better work experience.
+And it's equally as important to seek help when you're experiencing challenges or roadblocks because seeking help leads to both stronger work performance and better work experience.
 Since most of the communication between you and your manager will revolve around these questions, it helps if you work on answering them throughout your Check-in period—make sure nothing from Monday is forgotten by Friday.

-Once you've submitted your 15Five and your manager has reviewed it, both of you can push the most important topics into your 1-on-1 agenda, pre-populating and organizing the most pressing talking points to review when you sit down and chat.
-Adding answers to your 1-on-1 agenda will ensure highly effective check-in conversations with your manager.
+Once you've submitted your Check-in and your manager has reviewed it, both of you can push the most important topics into your 1-on-1 agenda, pre-populating and organizing the most pressing talking points to review when you sit down and chat.
+Adding answers to your 1-on-1 agenda will ensure highly effective conversations with your manager.

 Since you've already checked in, you can have meaningful 1-on-1 time with your manager to focus on priorities.
 Concentrate on what matters most like prioritizing specific roadblocks and challenges without wasting valuable face time on status updates.
-If action needs to be taken around your talking points, go ahead and add an action item to your agenda, as well.
-You are able to assign action items to either yourself or your manager—depending on who is responsible for its completion.
+If actions need to be taken around your talking points, go ahead and add an action item to your 1-on-1 agenda.
+You're able to assign action items to either yourself or your manager—assign action items based on who is responsible for completion.